charliemitchell/express-switchboard/README.md

 ---

-For this use case, it makes sense for your plugin to recieve function that we're assuming will do whatever is neccesary to determine if a request should have access to the controller.
+For this use case, it makes sense for your plugin to receive function that we're assuming will do whatever is necessary to determine if a request should have access to the controller.
 We'll also require that an error handler is provided in case of an error.

 ```js
 module.exports = function (policyChecker, onError) {